 Explore UAB

 It is not uncommon for dental offices to use an image of a tooth in their signs or promotional materials.
 What you rarely see is an image of the gums.
 Yet gum health is an essential part of overall dental care.
-Nico Geurs, DDS, MS, Weatherford/Palcanis Endowed Professor and Chair in the Department of Periodontology at the UAB School of Dentistry, talks about the importance of not being dumb when it comes to the gums.
+Nico Geurs, DDS, MS, Dean and Weatherford/Palcanis Endowed Professor in the Department of Periodontology at the UAB School of Dentistry, answers questions about the importance of not being dumb when it comes to the gums.

 Dr. Nico GeursDr.
 Nico GeursQ: While most people are knowledgeable about what’s needed to take care of their teeth, the health and care of their gums often is overlooked.
 Why is that?